-Studio Arts provides online (live, in Zoom) and in-person training in Computer Animation, Graphic Design, Game Design, Compositing and Visual Effects, Motion Graphics.
+Studio Arts provides training in Computer Animation, Graphic Design, Game Design, Compositing and Visual Effects, Motion Graphics.
 Production Design and Editing.
 Programs such as these enable students to enhance professions in the Entertainment Industry throughout the world.
-All instruction is in English, with exception of classes requested and conducted in another language for special occasions.
+All instruction is in English, with the exception of classes requested and conducted in another language for special occasions.

 Studio Arts produces the finest alumni anywhere.
-Artists presently working at Disney, Warner Bros., DreamWorks, NBC/Universal, Netflix, Sony, Bento Box and other prominent studios attend our school to increase their technical knowledge of computer animation, visual effects, compositing and graphic design.
+Artists presently working at Disney, Warner Bros., DreamWorks SKG, NBC/Universal, Sony, Bento Box and other prominent studios attend our school to increase their technical knowledge of computer animation, visual effects, compositing and graphic design.